JSerf02/Computer_Graphics-Snowboarder/README.md

 # How to run this project (assuming you have all of the libraries I used):
 1. Clone this repo
-2. Unzip `Final Scenes and Objects/Snowy Mountain Scene.zip` into the `Final Scenes and Objects`
+2. Unzip `Final Scenes and Objects/Snowy Mountain Scene.zip` into `Final Scenes and Objects`
 2. Run `main.py`
 3. Run `save_video.py`